AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/monitoring.md

 sidebar_position: 9
 ---

-# Monitoring
+# Nodes monitoring

-In this section, we will learn how to use the `ash.avalanche.install_monitoring_stack` playbook to deploy a monitoring stack for Avalanche.
+In this section, we will learn how to use the `ash.avalanche.install_monitoring_stack` playbook to deploy a monitoring stack for Avalanche nodes.

 The monitoring stack is comprised of: